Middleham: History

 Under Richard III, Middleham was a bustling market town and political centre.
 In 1389, the Lord of Middleham Manor received a crown grant to hold a weekly market and yearly fair on the feast of St Alkelda the Virgin.
-The town has market places: the larger, lower one is dominated by a medieval cross, topped by a modern iron cross in Celtic style.
-The upper or swine market centres on the remains of a 15th-century market cross and a line of steps.
+The town has market places: the larger, lower one is dominated by Middleham Market Cross, topped by a modern iron cross in Celtic style.
+The upper or swine market centres on the remains of the 15th-century Swine Cross and a line of steps.
 At one end of the cross is a worn effigy of an animal reclining; the other may have had a moulded capital.

 Most buildings in old parts of Middleham predate 1600.
 The old rectory incorporates some medieval features.
 In 1607 Middleham was important enough to house a royal court for residents of the forest of Wensleydale.
 Middleham and surrounding lands were part of the Crown estates from the accession of Richard III until Charles I sold the manor to the City of London in about 1628.
 In 1661 the City of London sold Middleham Manor on to Thomas Wood of Littleton.
 It has remained in private hands since then.
 In 1915 the annual livestock market was still regionally important, but the weekly market had been discontinued.
 Today's livestock market is in Leyburn.